+I’ve been told I have an old soul.
+I love all things vintage and old-fashioned, whether it’s clothing, ideals, or recipes.
 My Grandma Charlotte passed at Christmas time when I was a baby.
-It was hard on my Mom, but we made her sugar cookies every year to honor her memory.
+It was hard on my Mom, but we made her sugar cookie recipe every year to honor her memory.
 This is the REAL DEAL.
-It’s not some fancy schmancy dough in a bag that is artificially made to create the most perfect Martha-Stewart-Pin-Worthy cookies.
+It’s not some fancy-schmancy dough in a bag that is artificially made to create the most perfect Martha-Stewart-Pin-Worthy cookies.
 It’s old-timey dough and an old-timey recipe.

 I will warn you, it’s a cantankerous dough so you may have to talk to it, beg, curse at it or encourage it to behave.
-It’s also an overnight dough, so you have to actually plan to make the cookies.
+It’s also an overnight dough, so you have to actually plan to make the sugar cookie recipes.
 You can’t just have a free afternoon and say oh let’s make cookies.

 For all of you baking purists, click on the recipe photo for a new webpage and printable recipe.

 More Christmas Resources You Will Love

 Love, hugs and making crumbs.
 And memories.HERE.